Sentinel Events vs Serious Reportable Events

 2. Reconfigure reporting tools

 Review incident reporting software, analytics dashboards, and routing logic.
 Make sure the system can identify events by the four SRE categories and 28-event list, not only by older sentinel event labels.
+If the system still relies only on legacy terminology, under-classification or inconsistent trend reporting may occur.

 3. Standardize decision rules